RedBearAK/toshy/README.md

 # Current status: Stable Beta (Please Read)

 Did your system just update itself from KDE Plasma 5 to Plasma 6, and Toshy stopped working?
 And you installed Toshy before January 2024?
-Just grab a new zip file from the big green "Code" button and reinstall.
+Just grab a new zip file from the big green **`  <> Code  ▼  `** button and reinstall.
 Your config customizations and preference choices should be preserved (if you made your config changes within the "slice marks").

 WARNING: There is a very annoying "bug" going around where there is a problem with services like `xdg-desktop-portal` and `xdg-desktop-portal-gnome` (or `xdg-desktop-portal-gtk`) causing very long delays with launching certain applications (particularly GTK apps like Firefox, but also reportedly Qt apps sometimes) in a Wayland session.
 Some distros seem to have a fix for this, others have not fixed it yet.
 I think this occurs mainly on systems that have both KDE Plasma and some GTK-based desktop environment installed at the same time, leading to multiple desktop "portal" services trying to run at the same time.